Supported internship funding extended for a fourth year

-Launched in September 2022, the project is funded by the Department for Education and will double the current supported internship provision in England by 2025.
+Launched in September 2022 and funded by the Department for Education, Internships Work has doubled the number of supported internships over the first three years of funding.
 It is designed to support more young people with additional needs to have greater choice and control over their future, opening up opportunities that prepare them for adult life and independent living.

-NDTi is supporting Local Authorities to establish and develop SEND employment forums as well as administrating and monitoring Section 14 grants to support them with this programme.
+NDTi will continue providing support to Local Authorities to establish and develop SEND employment forums as well as administrating and monitoring Section 14 grants to support them with this programme.

 DFN Project SEARCH is leading on engaging employers and support them to offer high quality work placements by providing information, advice and training that enable growth in internships and job opportunities.